glebbogachev00/movie-verse/README.md

 ## 🧠 Inspiration & Credits

-This project was inspired by [@adrianhajdin](https://github.com/adrianhajdin)’s excellent [React Movies](https://github.com/adrianhajdin/react-movies) repo.
+This project was built by following the [**MJ REACT Crash Course**](https://www.youtube.com/watch?v=dCLhUialKPQ&t=7387s&ab_channel=JavaScriptMastery) by **JavaScript Mastery** — a fantastic, beginner-friendly tutorial that walks through building a modern movie app using React, Appwrite, and TMDB.

 ## 🤸 Quick Start

 Follow these steps to set up the project locally on your machine.